Jaguar I-Pace Wins European Car Of The Year

 It narrowly beat the Alpine A110.

-The Jaguar I-Pace has won the 2019 European Car of the Year award, marking the British automaker's first trophy for the honor.
+The Jaguar I-Pace has won the 2019 European Car of the Year award at the Geneva Motor Show, marking the British automaker's first trophy for the honor.
 The brand's electric crossover actually tied with the Alpine A110 with each of them receiving 250 points.
-The Jag earned the victory because more voters put it at the top of their list than the Alpine.
+The Jag earned the overall victory because more voters put it at the top of their list than the Alpine.
 The Kia Ceed and Ford Focus took third and fourth place with 247 and 235 points, respectively.

 "For our first electric vehicle to also be the first Jaguar to win European Car of the Year gives us a huge sense of pride," Jaguar CEO Ralf Speth said about the honor.